 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into a muscle or a vein.

 - A nurse or other trained health professional will give you this medicine.

-- This medicine works best if you receive it soon after being exposed to hepatitis B. If you had sexual contact with a person who has hepatitis B, you should receive this medicine within 14 days.
-If you were exposed some other way, you should receive this medicine within 24 hours of being exposed to hepatitis B.
+- This medicine works best if you receive it soon after exposure to hepatitis B. If you had sexual contact with a person who has hepatitis B, you should receive this medicine within 14 days.
+If you were exposed some other way, you should receive this medicine within 24 hours of exposure to hepatitis B.

-- You may need to have a second dose of medicine one month after the first dose.
-Make sure you understand the schedule if you need to have a second dose.
+- You may need a second dose of medicine 1 month after the first dose.
+Make sure you understand the schedule if you need a second dose.

-- This medicine may be given to a baby if the baby's mother has hepatitis B. The baby is often given the medicine within 12 hours after birth.
-Ask your doctor about the schedule if your baby needs this medicine.
+- This medicine may be given to a newborn if the baby's mother has hepatitis B. The baby is often given the medicine within 12 hours after birth.

 - Hepatitis B vaccine is often used in addition to hepatitis B immune globulin.
 Make sure you understand if you also need the vaccine.

 If a dose is missed: